qrsouther/blueprint-app/docs/testing/TEST_ADF_TRAVERSAL_GUIDE.md

 ### Test Case 2: Circular Reference ADF

-**What it tests:** ADF where a node references itself, creating an infinite loop
+**What it would test:** ADF where a node references itself, creating an infinite loop

+**Note:** This scenario cannot occur in real Confluence data since Confluence validates ADF structure and prevents circular references.

 **Expected behavior:**
 - Function should NOT crash or enter infinite loop